 “Friday night will most definitely be a unique experience for both our network and our viewers with three live games airing simultaneously on three separate channel locations, but we are certainly ready for this exciting challenge,” said Phil Bedella, VP/GM of Comcast SportsNet Chicago.
 “I’d also like to thank our sister station NBC 5 and their President/General Manager David Doebler for their assistance in making their digital channel, ‘Cozi TV,’ available for our CSN+2 Cubs telecast.”...

 Bulls Center Joakim Noah has come a very long way since NBA Draft night 2007.
 Who would have thought the loud guy in the louder almost cartoon like suit and bow tie would one day develop into a star, some would say superstar.
-Noah has two All-Star appearances and today added an NBA Defensive Player of the Year Award to his credit.
+If you knew where to bet on what Noah would accomplish one day, the NBA betting sites would have been more than happy to take your money.
+As of today, he now has two All-Star appearances and today added an NBA Defensive Player of the Year Award to his credit.

 Joakin Noah was presented the award at a press conference in the Grand Ballroom of Marriott Resort Lincolnshire.
 Noah’s parents, former tennis legend and French pop music star Yannick Noah and former Swedish runway model Cecilia Rodhe, were on hand with other friends and family.